 Kharda Randheer, our second Indian village, 2021 - 2022

 There are some 650 000 villages in India, a village is the smallest administrative unit for a rural community.
-Kharda Randheer is a large village, with more than 4000 inhabitants, located in the region of Rajastahn, in the Jodphur district.
+Kharda Randheer is a rural village, with more than 2000 inhabitants, located in the region of Rajastahn, in the Jodphur district.

 Farming is hard in this area so the focus is on animal rearing.
 There are few work opportunities both for men and females in Kharda Randheer.
 The literacy is relatively low, particularly among women, around 45%.
 Not all children attend school in the village, which is one of the things that the Hand in Hand Uplift program will change.